EHRI/rspub-gui/docs/rst/rsgui.introduction.rst

 ++++++++++++++++++
 This documentation starts with describing how to install :term:`Metadata Publishing Tool` on various operating Systems in the :doc:`rsgui.install` pages.
 Each tab or wizard page of the application is the subject of the other chapters.
-There are `Help` buttons on each tab or wizard page that link to the relevant chapters in the documentation.
+There are `Help` buttons on each tab or wizard page that link to the relevant chapters in this documentation.
 Finally there is a :doc:`rsgui.glossary` on terms used throughout this documentation and an appendix that handles various use cases that may be applicable to your situation on your institution.